MikeBishop/fleetapi-tokens/README.md

 - Obtain a domain name, if you don't already have one.
 (This needs to be a domain you completely control, not just a subdomain on a shared parent domain.)
-- Deploy this container so that Your domain registered above, or a subdomain of it (e.g. `https://tesla.example.com`) points to it with ports 80 and 443 exposed.
+- Deploy this container so that your domain registered above, or a subdomain of it (e.g. `https://tesla.example.com`) points to it with ports 80 and 443 exposed.
 Make sure you can access it over HTTPS with a valid certificate.
 - Register for a [developer account](https://developer.tesla.com) at Tesla